doctrine/orm/docs/en/tutorials/getting-started.rst

 that were fetched and have changed during the request.
 You don't have to keep track of entities yourself, when Doctrine already knowns about them.

-As a next step we want to fetch a list of all the products.
+As a next step we want to fetch a list of all the Products.
 Let's create a new script for this:

 .. code-block:: php